by Peter Holleran

 Imprint that Shabd

 In your heart, 0 friend."
-(3)

-Thus, it is clear that Kabir expounded the virtues of shabd yoga and was a master of that school.
-Tradition holds that Ramanand was his guru, but Ramanand was not a shabd-Master, and so the debate continues on the reasons Kabir had for taking Ramanand as his guru and also where he learned the path of Shabd Yoga.
+Tradition holds that Ramanand was his guru, but Ramanand was not a shabd-Master, and so the debate continues on the reasons Kabir had for taking Ramanand as his guru and also where he learned the path of shabd yoga.
 Kabir makes reference in some of his verses to one Sheikh Taqi, so it is possible that he had a Sufi master, but 'Taqi' is a name that could be applied to any realized soul, so we can not be sure of this.
 It is not unlikely that Kabir did submit himself to a Sufi teacher, for many saints in that tradition practiced the path of shabd yoga.
 Hazrat Nizamuddin and Khwaja Muinuddin were two such examples.
-There is reason to believe that Kabir wanted to be a disciple of Ramanand in order to gain respect among the people of Banares.
+There is reason to believe, however, that Kabir wanted to be a disciple of Ramanand in order to gain respect among the people of Banares.
 When Kabir began to teach about God-realization through the practice of the Word or Shabd, he was ridiculed by the orthodox Hindus, who wanted to know where he got his 'new' theories, and the Muslims labelled him an infidel.
 In their eyes he had no guru as well.

-Kabir employed a clever means in order to get the orthodox Ramanand to accept him as his disciple.
+Kabir therefore employed a clever means in order to get the orthodox Ramanand to accept him as his disciple.
 He knew he could not ask him directly and hope of being accepted, so one morning he lay down on the steps leading to the river where Ramanand took his morning bath.
 When the guru tripped over Kabir's body, in fear of his life he cried out, "Ram!
 Ram!"
 Kabir claimed that Ramanand had thus transmitted to him his mantra and had to accept him as a disciple.
 In due course, as evidenced by his later poems and writings, Ramanand converted to the path of the saints, or shabd-marg, and changed his stance from that of an orthodox Hindu to one who admitted low-caste devotees (Ravidas, Dharma, Sadna) into his fold.
 Ramanand followed in the footsteps of other saints like Jaidev, Namdev, Tukaram, and Mirabai who at first were worshippers of divine incarnations (Vishnu, Rama, etc.) and who later adopted the path of Shabd.
 The Adi Granth, an immense compilation of devotional poems by Saints and devotees of that persuasion, which was compiled in 1604 by Guru Arjan Singh, the fifth Guru in the line of Sikhs from Guru Nanak, contains the following verse:

 "0 Satguru, I sacrifice my all to you, you who have cut the chains of my confusion, my delusion.
 The Lord pervades all, says Ramanand, and the Guru's Shabd eradicates a million karmas."
 (4)